Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 ## New Contributors

-If you're new to open source, check out the resources below to help you familiarize yourself with open source:
+If you're new to open source, check out the resources below to help you familiarize yourself with Git, GitHub, and the contribution flow:

 - [Virtual Coffee's Guide to Open Source](https://virtualcoffee.io/resources/developer-resources/open-source)
 - [Intro to Open Source with OpenSauced](https://opensauced.pizza/learn/intro-to-oss)